open-cluster-management-io/open-cluster-management-io.github.io/content/architecture.md

 A multi-cluster application uses a Kubernetes specification, but with additional automation of the deployment and lifecycle management of resources to individual clusters.
 A multi-cluster application allows you to deploy resources on multiple clusters, while maintaining easy-to-reconcile service routes, as well as full control of Kubernetes resource updates for all aspects of the application.
 The application model and deployment capabilities are designed to unify and simplify the deployment experience for creating and managing your application across all your managed clusters.
 These are the components to help manage the application:
 - Channel - Resource representing a source repository.
 Github repository, Helm chart repository, Objectstore with YAML or namespace containing Kubernetes resource templates (deployables)
-- Subscription - Subscribes a repository and delivers kubernetes resources.
+- Subscription - Subscribes a repository and delivers Kubernetes resources.
-- Placement Rule - Referenced by subscriptions, and supplies the target managed clusters that must subscribe to a channel.
+- PlacementRule - Referenced by subscriptions, and supplies the target managed clusters that must subscribe to a channel.
 - HelmRelease - Resource representing a Helm chart deployment.

 ## Governance and risk

 Governance and risk is the term used to define the processes that are used to manage security and compliance from a central interface page.
-After you configure a {product-title} hub cluster and a managed cluster, you can view and create policies with the Red Hat Advanced Cluster Management policy framework.
+After you configure a hub cluster and a managed cluster, you can create, modify and delete policies on the hub and have them applied to the managed cluster.